For Gauche 0.9.15Search (procedure/syntax/module):

 The original alist is left unmodified.
 The returned associative list may share a part of its tail with the original alist, however.

-The optional eq-fn argument is a procedure with two arguments to be used to compare the keys; the default is equal?.
+The optional key= argument is a procedure with two arguments to be used to compare the keys; the default is equal?.

-Function: assoc-update-in alist keys proc :optional default eq-fn
+Function: alist-update-in alist keys proc :optional key= default

 This procedure allows to update a nested associative list.
 The alist argument is a (possibly nested) associative list, keys are a list of keys, and proc is a procedure that takes one argument.
 First, the keys are looked up recursively in alist; then its value is passed to proc.
 The return value is a new (nested) associative list where the value pointed by keys is replaced with the return value of proc.